Hello, my loyal true crime readers.

 In October of 1973 there was a murder in Hensall, Ontario – 64 kilometres (40 miles) north of London – that seems similar to Frances’ murder.

 Like Frances, 93-year-old Jane Burton McMurtie lived alone.
 She resided in a large frame house on the main street in Hensall with her two beloved cats for 11 years after her husband passed away.
 She was last seen by neighbours on Thursday October 4, 1973, raking leaves out on her front lawn.

 The next day when Mrs. Fred Vivian arrived – Jane’s friend who delivered meals and helped with housework – she became suspicious when there was no answer after she knocked on the door.
 And she found the backdoor unlocked, which was unusual.
 She went home and called Jane but could not get through.
 It was later discovered the phone lines to Jane’s house had been cut.

 Jane’s friend called police.
 When they entered the home to do a welfare check they found Jane’s naked body on the floor of her bedroom.

 The murder of Jane was, without doubt, a sex crime.
 The Centre of Forensic Science in Toronto determined she had been sexually assaulted, whereas such blatant evidence was missing in Frances’ case.
-Still, as mentioned earlier, it is still extremely likely Frances’ murder was a sex crime.
+But as mentioned earlier, it is extremely likely Frances’ murder was a sex crime.